TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 > [!Warning]
 > State should NOT be mutated by anything other than handlers.
 > All state changes should be done in handlers.
-> This can be controlled by making state immutable and your handlers a nested class of the state they modify.
+> This can be controlled by making the states public interface immutable and your handlers a nested class of the state they modify.

-## Create the `IncrementCounterRequest`
+## Create the `IncrementCounterAction`

 1. In the Client project ensure the path `Features\Counter\Actions\IncrementCount` folder.
 2. In this folder create a class named `IncrementCountAction.cs`.

 The class should:

+* be a nested class of the state it will mutate `CounterState`
-* inherit from `IRequest<CounterState>`
+* inherit from `IAction`
 * have namespace Sample.Client.Features.Counter
 * contain the Amount property
 as follows: